chochain/eforth/README.md

 </pre>

 ### Changes - what did we do?
-Traditionally, Forth uses linear memory to host dictionary as well as "code"  and parameters with a backward linked-list and hence the term threading.
-This model is critial when memory is scarce but creates the complexity which sometime hinder the learning of newbies.
+Traditionally, Forth uses linear memory to host words of the entire dictionary, including codes and their arameters with a backward linked-list and thus the term threading.
+This model is crucial when memory or is scarce or compiler resource is just underwhelming.
+It, however, does create added complexity that sometimes hinder the learning of newbies.

 Change 1: Separation of parameter memory and dictionary
 <pre>